 It’s snow problem!
-Despite a slow start to winter, there are still plenty of adventures to be had this winter on the North Shore and Gunflint Trail.
+Despite a slow start to winter in most of Minnesota, Cook County has been blessed with snow and cold temps and there are plenty of adventures to be had this winter on the North Shore and Gunflint Trail.

 1) Alpine Skiing and Snowboarding at Lutsen Mountains.